amitmaindola/Smart-Assist/README.md

 1. NLP - Natural Language Processing for various features
 2. Flask - Backend
 3. Tensorflow and Pytorch - Libraries to implement NLP
-4. TML, CSS, JavaScript - Frontend
+4. HTML, CSS, JavaScript - Frontend

 # Working
 1. First you have to clone the repository.